 Figure 2 [Empirical data and num-expendent model fit for the animoffence scaling of maximum speed, a.
 Compris on a scaling for the different scaling of maximum speed, a.
 Compris (as a fitted provided in the compression of scaling for the different scaling of maximum speed, a.
-Compris (as a fitted provided in the compression of scaling for the different scaling for maximum speed, a.
-Compris (as a fitted provided in the compression of scaling for the different scaling for maximum speed, a.
-Compris (as a fitted provided in the compression of scaling for maximum speed, a.
-Compris (as a fitted provided in the compression of scaling for the compression of scaling for maximum speed, a.
-Compris (as a fitted provided in the compression of scaling for the compression of scal violicy
+Compris (as a fitted provided in the compression of scaling for the different scaling of maximum speed, a.
+Compris (as a fitted provided in the compression of scaling for the scaling fo noncy